 We’ve shown you some of our favourite retail shop window display ideas, and you should be feeling inspired to get started on your own.

 But how do you actually pull it all together?
-That’s what we’re going to show you right now.
+Here's our advice.

 1. Decide which products to include